Where Have All the Malbecs Gone?

 Understanding Italy: Super Tuscans

-Super Tuscans are wines made in Tuscany, outside of the well known Chianti and lesser known Tuscan regions DOC guidelines.
-In the 1970s winemakers wanted to experiment with blending Sangiovese (the main regional variety) with the noble grapes of Bordeaux (and in a few cases Syrah from the…
+Super Tuscans are wines made in Tuscany, outside of the well known Chianti and lesser known Tuscan regions per DOC guidelines.
+In the 1970s winemakers wanted to experiment with blending Sangiovese (the main regional variety) with the noble grapes of Bordeaux (and in a few cases Syrah from…

 If you didn’t know better, it would seem in the last decade a new varietal wine had been magically invented or finally discovered.
 During the last American recession, a new standard for structured reds just magically appeared in the marketplace hailing from Argentina, and its name?
 Malbec.
 The…